Zeus-The-Cat/Zeus-The-Cat/README.md

 ### Welcome all, I'm Dakotah also known as **Zeus-The-Cat**

-## I'm a Front-End developer who dabbles in databases and machine learning!!
+## I'm a Front-End developer who dabbles in databases and machine learning

 - Currently learning React Native, CNNs, and C#
 - Looking to grow my experience and connect with other passionate developers
 - 2022 Goals: implement a deep reinforced learning system in python and develop new UX patterns
-- I enjoy modding games, cooking, politics, and nature

 ### Currently open to new opportunities: